chaos1ee/shared_modules/README.md

 # Config Modules

-A monorepo for NPM packages publishing.
+A monorepo for publishing NPM packages.

 ## Add